-Communications and Shielded Cables

-Good quality 24 AWG minimum twisted-pair shielded cables, with overall foil and braid shields are recommended for analog cabling and communications cabling outside of the PLC enclosure.
-To date, it has been a common practice to provide an earth ground for one end of the cable shield only in order to minimize the risk of noise caused by earth ground loop currents between apparatus.
-The procedure of grounding only one end, which primarily originated as a result of trying to reduce hum in audio systems, is no longer applicable to the complex industrial environment.
+Communications and Shielded Cables To date, it has been a common practice to only provide an earth ground for one end of the cable shield in order to minimize the risk of noise caused by earth ground loop currents between apparatus.
+The procedure of only grounding one end, which primarily originated as a result of trying to reduce hum in audio systems, is no longer applicable to the complex industrial environment.
 Shielded cables are also efficient emitters of RF noise from the PLC system, and can interact in a parasitic manner in networks and between multiple sources of interference.

-The recommendation is to use shielded cables as electrostatic "pipes" between apparatus and systems, and to run heavy gauge equipotential bond wires alongside all shielded cables.
-When a shielded cable runs through the metallic wall of an enclosure or machine, it is recommended in IEC 1000-5-2 that the shield be connected over its full perimeter to the wall, preferably using a conducting adapter, and not via a pigtail wire connection to an earth ground bolt.
+The recommendation is to use shielded cables as electrostatic "pipes" between apparatus and systems, and to run heavy gauge equi-potential bond wires alongside all shielded cables.
+When a shielded cable runs through the metallic wall of an enclosure or machine, it is recommended in IEC 1000-5-2 that the shield should be connected over its full perimeter to the wall, preferably using a conducting adapter, and not via a pigtail wire connection to an earth ground bolt.
 Shields must be connected to every enclosure wall or machine cover that they pass through.